barumau/pandunia/eng/pandunia-eng.md

 a supra - above (over)
 a vai - outside
 a vakil de - on behalf of
+a vo - there
 a xukur de - thanks to
+a yi - here
 abies - fir tree
 acar - pickle
 acar di - pickled